utkarshg6/helpful/Git.md

 ```

 - After that save and close it.
-- A new text editor will open which will contain all the commit messages that will be squasheded into one.
+- A new text editor will open which will contain all the commit messages that will be squashed into one.
-- The heading will contain the commit message of oldest commit.
+- The heading will contain the commit message of the oldest commit.
 - You can insert a new heading to provide a different name to this commit, if not provided the oldest commit name will be used.

 ### Splitting a Commit